-You have to give me an e-mail or private message on my Facbook/Instagram page with all the details regarding your bouquet/order: color theme, flower range, shape and size, etc. You can send me inspirational pictures with my work but I also enjoy images with real flowers/bouquets from Pinterest (I often go to Pinterest for inspiration) or other wed sources.
-After we establish these details I will make a storyboard with images that capture the style and details of your bouquet, which you will approve (or modify as you wish) and I will use it for my work process.
-I send pictures with the flowers after I make them and also with the finale bouquet… communication is very easy with me, I’m available most of the time for you, for questions and possible changes.
+You have to send me an e-mail or a private message to my Facebook/Instagram page with all the details regarding your order: type (single stem, multiple stems, small centerpiece, bouquet), deadline, color theme, flower range, shape and size, etc. You can also send reference images with my work or real flowers/bouquets.
+After we establish all the details, I will make a storyboard that captures all the details of your order, which you have to approve (or modify) and which I will use for my creative process.
+I will send pictures with the progress and final look.
+Communication is easy and I’m available most of the time for questions and possible changes.

 - Is shipping secure?
 Does it arrive safely?

 Yes, I do my best to make that happen.
-I use a hard cardboard box wich I sustain with walls of polyester so it doesn’t deform.
-I also make a support system for the bouquet that keeps it still in the box.
+All orders are shipped in cardboard boxes sustained with polystyrene walls inside.
+I also make a support system for the flowers/bouquet that keeps it still in the box.
 The rest of the empty space is filled with tissue paper.
 I usually send pictures with the inside of the box so you can see for yourself.

-- How should I care for the paper flowers?
+9. How should I care paper flowers?
 How long do they last?

-Paper flowers are ment to last for many years if you take proper care of them.
+The paper flowers I create are meant to last forever because I’ve developed special techniques to make the blooms stronger and resistant to time passing and manipulation.
 You must keep them away from direct sunlight and moisture!
 One of the reasons I paint my paper with acrylics is that crepe paper colors fade very quickly because of the natural light.
-By painting it, not only I obtain the shade and details I aim for, but also, I make the paper more stronger and resistant to natural light.
-Some paper flowers are very delicate and fragile but I’ve developed, over time, some techniques that make them stronger.
+By painting it, not only I obtain the shade and details I aim for, but also, I make the paper more stronger and resistant to light.
 I also use a varnish spray with UV protection that will help the paper that isn’t painted not to fade as much.
-If you find your flowers need dusting, giving them a gentle shake or blowing on them gently should be sufficient.
+If you find your flowers need dusting, giving them a gentle shake or just blow on them gently… that should be sufficient.
 You can also use a soft paint brush to get into the grooves of the paper.

 The paper flowers I make are generally more resilient than they appear, but you must avoid storing flowers on their sides for long periods of time, and always keep them in a vase.